Photostat copy of diaries of Benjamin Bennett Leane, 1915 - Part 22

 xxxx from you.
 In the afternoon

-I went across to see Roy
+I went across to see Ray

-(who is acting C.O.
-Of the 11th.
+(who is acting C.O. of the 11th.
 Bn.)

 and who should be there